Since the pharmacy professional must be provided with an opportunity to fully respond to the complaint, your complaint cannot be anonymous.

 The Inquiries, Complaints, and Reports Committee (ICRC) decides the result of the investigation.
-This is a screening committee that is comprised of professional and publicly appointed members of the College’s Board of Directors and non-council committee members.
+This is a screening committee that is comprised of publicly appointed members of the College’s Board of Directors and professional committee appointees.
 Note that College staff are not members of the ICRC and therefore they are not involved in ICRC’s decision-making process.

 There are a number of options available to a panel of the ICRC.
 Depending on the nature of the complaint, the panel can: